beego/beedoc/en-US/mvc/controller/config.md

   Beego server will output `beego` as server name.

 * EnableAdmin
-  Enable supervisor module or not, enabled by default.
+  Enable supervisor module or not, disabled by default.

 * AdminHttpAddr
   Listening address of supervisor, `localhost` by default.